eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 ```
 Then I slightly modified the template delete button to point to the correct route with the `id` parameter.

-This is the code for *flashcl*, and as you can see it is quite reusable for other web projects, since you can define new database models and routes quickly, with support for static files and templates.
+I'm going to show just some the new code that I added to write *flashcl*.
+I mostly merged the old code in a new file trying to make it as reusable as I could for other web projects, since it's possible to define new database models and routes quickly, with support for static files and templates.
 I used *mito*, another library from [Eitaro Fukamachi](https://github.com/fukamachi/mito), which is an ORM that works well with SQLite.

 First I imported the library and exported only what’s needed by the user.